samiyamarium/PROJECTS/projects_to_be_submitted_by_students/README.md

-This folder contains all 9 projects as per instructions in official repo.
+This folder contains 8 projects ..

 It contains required complete projects in files as follows: